dittorahmat/ideb-checking/memory-bank/progress.md

 ## 4. Known Issues
 - No real error handling is implemented on the frontend or backend beyond basic console logs and alerts.
 - Comprehensive unit and integration tests have been added for the backend Go application.
-However, some tests are currently failing due to the bug in the `createRequest` function for "live" search types.
+The `TestCreateRequestHandler_LiveSearch` is currently failing because the `readFileFunc` mock isn't correctly applied within the goroutine, and `InputJSONPath` is not being correctly initialized for each test.
 - We are facing challenges with the `replace` tool due to its strict exact matching requirements, which has hindered efficient code modifications in `handlers.go`.